wjhurley/voyage1-turtles-team-38/CONTRIBUTING.md

 * [redux-thunk](https://github.com/gaearon/redux-thunk) for performing asynchronous redux dispatches
 * [create-react-app](https://github.com/facebookincubator/create-react-app) for bundling and development

-From a functionality-perspective this app is composed of a number widgets which the user can interact with to view or record information including weather, links, todos, notes, a "zen" background video and options.
+From a functionality-perspective this app is composed of a number of widgets which the user can interact with to view or record information including weather, links, todos, notes, a "zen" background video and options.

 Each widget is composed of an icon and a modal (except the zen video).
 The basic structure and styles for the widget, icon and modal are defined commonly within the ``src/components/common`` directory.

 The widget specific view code is stored in its own directory under ``src/components``, for example ``src/components/WeatherWidget``.

 The redux code is stored in ``src/actions`` for the [action creators](http://redux.js.org/docs/basics/Actions.html#action-creators) and ``src/reducers`` for the [reducers](http://redux.js.org/docs/basics/Reducers.html).

 ### Creating a Widget